Paczesiowa/hsenv/README.md

 What does it do?
 ----------------
-It creates a sandboxed environment in a .hsenv/ sub-directory of your project, which, when activated, allows you to use regular Haskell tools (ghc, ghci, ghc-pkg, cabal) to manage your Haskell code and environment.
-It's possible to create an environment, that uses different GHC version than your currently installed.
+It creates a sandboxed environment in a .hsenv/ subdirectory of your project, which, when activated, allows you to use regular Haskell tools (ghc, ghci, ghc-pkg, cabal) to manage your Haskell code and environment.
+It's possible to create an environment, that uses a different GHC version than your currently installed system GHC version.
 Very simple emacs integration mode is included.

 Basic usage
 -----------